Happy Code is less options

 We should not add fake ones.

-Go is a good relief valve.
+Go is a good example.

-Its formatting rules are strict enough
+Its built-in formatter is strict enough

 that one whole category of friction just disappears.

-You run gofmt and move on.
+You format the code and move on.

 Your brain stays on the problem